alangrainger/share-note/README.md

 the part you want to copy is the bit between `obsidianshare.com/` and `.html`

 In this case you would set the `share_hash` property to be `572e1ae4a0aeadf5943862d1deaf8fe6` and the URL will stay the same no matter if you rename or move the Obsidian note.

+## Attributions

+Encryption code is based with thanks on code from https://github.com/mcndt/obsidian-quickshare